 Think Williamsburg is only a place to eat at trendy artisanal restaurants, shop in hipster boutiques, and drink at some of the coolest bars in NYC?
-Well there's more to Williamsburg than funky nightlife and fantastic shopping.
-Head to the East River State Park, a seven acre park located on the Brooklyn side of the East River in Williamsburg for some of the most stunning views of Manhattan.
+Well, there's more to Williamsburg than funky nightlife and fantastic shopping.
+Head to the East River State Park, a seven-acre park located on the Brooklyn side of the East River in Williamsburg for some of the most stunning views of Manhattan.
 This stretch of waterfront greenery is a dose of peace in the middle of this charmingly chaotic slice of NYC.

-Once just a park for lounging and taking in spectacular views of the Manhattan skyline, now the East River State Park has become a destination and is home to the Smorgasburg, and other cool events.
+Once just a park for lounging and taking in spectacular views of the Manhattan skyline, now the East River State Park has become a destination and is home to the Smorgasburg and other cool events.
 Here are six ways to enjoy a trip to the East River State Park.
-If you have kids in tow, they will enjoy the playground at the park.
+If you have kids in tow, they will enjoy the playground in the park.
 The park is also home to a popular dog run.

 Besides the great views of the Manhattan, if you head to East River State Park in the warmer months, you can enjoy the Smorgasburg on Saturdays at the park.
 You can dine on a variety of local eats at this famed weekly food festival filled with vendors selling both sweet and savory cuisine.
 If you're a cook, bring some food to grill at the barbecue area or pack a picnic and enjoy a leisurely meal.

-Address: 90 Kent Avenue, Williamsburg, Brooklyn
+- Address: 90 Kent Avenue, Williamsburg, Brooklyn

-Visiting hours: 9:00 a.m. until dusk.
+- Visiting hours: 9:00 a.m. until dusk.

-4. The East River Ferry
+The East River Ferry

-5. Where to Eat and Drink Nearby
+Where to Eat and Drink Nearby

 You can walk over to Bedford Avenue, Williamsburg's main shopping drag or you can head to Artists and Fleas located a block from the park.
 With locations in Brooklyn and Manhattan, since 2003, this Williamsburg market has been home to some of the best creative artists and designers in the area.
-Open weekends and located in the heart of Williamsburg, the market, is the perfect spot to pick up jewelry, records, clothing and other goods.
-Vinyl lovers should also walk over to Rough Trade NYC, which is also located across the from park.
+Open weekends and located in the heart of Williamsburg, the market is the perfect spot to pick up jewelry, records, clothing, and other goods.
+Vinyl lovers should also walk over to Rough Trade NYC, which is also located across from the park.